 The challenge for you is to make a string of six (or more!) graded

-We start off with this tube (like one from inside a roll
+We start off with this tube (like one from inside a roll of kitchen paper):

-.You'll have to carefully cut along that seam and then open it out and flatten it a little.
+The tube has a seam running through it (that forms a helix) .You'll have to carefully cut along that seam and then open it out and flatten it a little.

 Now you will notice a parallelogram.
 It will very easily return to the original cylinder shape, BUT we can produce another cylinder by putting the two shorter edges together.